ravindra135/Laravel-10-API-Demo/README.md

 * We use `URL::temporarySignedRoute()` to create a link with expiration, while `URL::signedRoute()` to create a permanent protected link.

 * Laravel uses salted `sha256` to has the route as a measure to prevent modifications.

+### Notifications - All you need to Know.

+* Laravel Provides us a variety of drivers to send our notifications to our users, including mail, database, broadcast, slack and vonage.

+* There are many more community-maintained drivers, e.g. telegram, discord etc.

+* `php artisan make:notification` will generate the boilerplate to create a new notification class.

+* We can use `Notification::send()` or `$notifiable->notify()` to send out notifications.